-Welcome to Screenworks – the peer-reviewed online publication of practice research in film and screen media, edited by Dr Charlotte Crofts (UWE Bristol) and Associate Editors: Dr Steve Presence (UWE Bristol), Dr Nariman Massoumi (Bristol University) and Alex Nevill (UWE Bristol).
+Welcome to Screenworks – the peer-reviewed online publication of practice research in film and screen media, edited by Dr Charlotte Crofts (UWE Bristol) and Associate Editors: Dr Jimmy Hay (University of Bristol), Dr Elan Gamaker (Roehampton), Lucy Leake (Plymouth College of Art), Dr Nariman Massoumi (Bristol University) and Alex Nevill (San Francisco State).
 Screenworks publishes practice research that produces new knowledge in Communication, Media and Cultural Studies, Art and Design, Performing Arts and related fields.
 We offer a forum for the dissemination and discussion of practice research that includes space for reflection on research contexts.
 Work is published alongside a research statement, which offers a ‘route map’ of the research process, together with two anonymous reviews, which provide critical feedback on both the work itself and its research context.

 We accept submissions on a rolling basis as well as for Special Issues.
 Please see the Submissions page for further information about current calls, deadlines, the peer review process and how to submit your work.
 Click on Archive explore previous volumes, including the full supporting research statements and peer reviews for each volume.

 What is unique about Screenworks is that the work is subject to academic peer review, just as an academic journal article would be, thus providing evidence of the impact, significance, originality and rigour of the practice as research.
 In addition we operate an open review policy, where peer reviews are published alongside the research statement so that the review process is transparent.
 Our intention is to create a supportive, yet rigorous research environment for the academic community researching screen media through practice, whilst at the same time engaging with wider audiences.